HuffSheppard-CSCI1302/ReversiAlpha/README.md

 <!--
 <code>$ java Reversi [Human|RandomComputerPlayer|IntelligentComputerPlayer] [Human|RandomComputerPlayer|IntelligentComputerPlayer]</code> -->

 As seen above, you must pass 2 arguments to the program.
 The 1st argument determines the behaviour of the Dark player (represented by an 'X' on the game-board), and the 2nd determines the behaviour of the Light player (represented by an 'O' on the game-board).
 Dark always goes first.
-These arguments must be any of the following:
+These arguments must be any of the following (and no, we didn't get to name them ourselves):
 * <code>Human</code>:  This player is a human player.
 * <code>RandomComputerPlayer</code>:  This player is a CPU-player, and is to move randomly.
 * <code>IntelligentComputerPlayer</code>:  This player is a CPU-player, and is to move pseudo-intelligently.